Vaccination and Homeopathy

 9. Homeopathy in theory and practice

 The aim of vaccination is to prevent diseases and suffering and to save lives.
 The official line propagated by governments, the medical establishment and pharmaceutical companies is that vaccines are safe and effective, and that vaccination has been an overwhelming medical success.
 However, the benefits and risks of vaccination have been vigorously debated ever since vaccines were first invented, and critics of vaccination have included numerous doctors.
 The debate has often been fierce and emotional, with anybody questioning the value of mass vaccination being accused of ‘putting children’s lives at risk’.
 This is not surprising given that enormous vested interests are at stake.
-The human vaccine market was worth US$8.7 billion in 2005 and is expected to grow to more than US$23 billion by 2012.
+The global vaccines market was worth US$46.88 billion in 2019 and is expected to reach US$104.87 billion by 2027 (fortunebusinessinsights).

 Vaccination does not guarantee immunity from disease.
 If is often accompanied by side effects, and in some cases it can cause disability and death.
 This article takes a closer look at the risks involved and shows that homeopathy offers a safe and effective alternative.